 No entry fee

-In conjunction with Gaudy Boy’s April 2025 publication of Mandy Moe Pwint Tu’s FABLEMAKER (winner of the Gaudy Boy Poetry Book Prize), SUSPECT calls for poems that use the word “fable” or its variants in an imaginative fashion.
-We want fables and anti-fables, we want fable-adjacent poems, we want fabulous conceptions and language.
+In conjunction with Gaudy Boy’s September 2026 publication of Mark Kyungsoo Bias’s MINOR DESTRUCTIONS (winner of the Gaudy Boy Poetry Book Prize), SUSPECT calls for poems that use BOTH words “minor” AND “destructions” or their variants in an imaginative fashion, together or separately.
+We want micro-stories of huge losses and macro-stories of tiny wreckages.
+We want deconstructed lyrics and lyrical deconstructions.
+We want the irreparable, except, perhaps, by art.

 "It is difficult to overstate the importance of literary organizations like Singapore Unbound.
 The healthy mind is curious about the imagined worlds in which SU traffics.
 SU brings us literature of profound interest, lively debate, and beautiful sound."